andy-preston/andy-preston.github.io/articles/text/rotary-encoder-adventure.md

 friend) with a rather tasty looking sound-system in it.
 My immediate reaction would be to pick it up and scuttle off back home with it.
-But, mindful of my girlfriend's probable exclamations of "Oh Good God, What do you want that rubbish for?!", I just made a not of it and came back for it later.
+But, mindful of my girlfriend's probable exclamations of "Oh Good God, What do you want that rubbish for?!", I just made a note of it and came back for it later.

 Sitting in my office this weekend, I was stripping down my new booty... plenty of nice odds and ends inside.
 And there it was, staring me in the face.